RobotLeopard86/Exathread/README.md

 * Work-stealing task queue
 * Future aggregation
 * Task continuation scheduling
-* Coroutine-based task suspension
+* Coroutine-based cooperative worker yielding to avoid spinlocks
-* Batch job parallelization
+* Automatic batch job parallelization

 ## Usage
 CMake and Meson build definitions are provided to make it easier to use the library, however you can also just copy `exathread.hpp` to wherever needed